dubai-living-guide/staff-directory-pro/readme.txt

 = Can I use my own custom templates? =

 Yes!
-You can use your own templates for both the staff list shortcode, and the content of single staff member pages.
+You can use your own templates for the staff list shortcode, the content of single staff member pages, and the staff search results page.

 To do so, navigate to the wp-content/plugins/staff-directory-pro/templates/ folder (note: this will vary a bit depending on your installation).
 In that folder you'll find a template file for staff-list.php and single-staff-member-content.php, which correspond to the [staff_list] shortcode and the single staff member pages, respectively.

+To create a search staff results page, navigate to your theme's folder copy index.php or search.php to search-staff-members.php, and make a visible change.
+Confirm that you see the visible change when searching for staff members.
+If you are, you've setup the template right!

 Make a copy of the template you'd like to modify in your theme's directory, and change it as much or as little as you want.
 The plugin will automatically detect your template and use it instead.